-Last year, Target (and many other stores) remained open on the holiday in order to extend the holiday shopping season, which was necessary to limit crowd sizes in-store due to the pandemic.
+In 2020, Target (and many other stores) remained open on the holiday in order to extend the holiday shopping season, which was necessary to limit crowd sizes in-store due to the pandemic.

 Target CEO Brian Cornell says from now on Target will be closed on Thanksgiving Day for good.— Jo Ling Kent (@jolingkent) November 22, 2021